varigence/docs/bimlstudio/release-notes/bimlstudio-2017.md

 **All Text Editors**

 - Fixing issue where BimlStudio would open txt and csv files in an external editor when opened from the logical or project view.
-- Added Cntrl+Shift+H key binding for Replace All.
+- Added Ctrl+Shift+H key binding for Replace All.
 - Added support for find/replace all to all text file types.
 - Added support to find/replace all to work with multiple root folders.
 - Added line/col status bar support for all text file types.